 The bottom line is that there has been a veritable host of “thieves” who would “steal, kill, and destroy” from those trying to subsist by the sweat of their brows from the moment Adam and Eve were expelled from Eden up until the present day.
 Prior to that watershed moment in history, those thieves did not exist, and were, therefore, not a part of God’s original plan for mankind.

-The first patriarch in the Bible we will deal with, at least chronologically speaking, was Job.
-Job’s experience and the theological implications of that account are the basis for some of the nonsense that passes for Christian theology these days.
-I’ve delved into that story in-depth elsewhere at Miscellaneous Ramblings, so I will confine my discussion here to Job’s situation before and after his trials:
+The first patriarch in the Bible we will deal with, at least chronologically speaking, is Job.
+Job’s experience and the theological implications of his account are the basis for some of the complete nonsense masquerading as Christian theology nowadays.
+I’ve delved into his story in-depth elsewhere at Miscellaneous Ramblings, so I will confine my discussion here to Job’s situation before and after his trials: